Sales Prepayments in Business Central: Setup & Invoicing Guide

 Dr. Cash

 Cr.
-Accounts Receivables
+Accounts Receivable

-At the same time, Business Central closes the prepayment invoice and we can see that the prepayment invoice is fully paid because the field Remaining Amount is zero.
+At the same time, Business Central closes the prepayment invoice, and we can see that the prepayment invoice is fully paid because the field Remaining Amount is zero.

 Sales invoice: Prepayment Reversal in the General Ledger and Customer Sub-ledgers